Vantaa

 Vantaa's significant attractions include the Vantaa River (Vantaanjoki), which runs through the city before flowing into the Gulf of Finland.
 The Helsinki Airport, situated in Vantaa, serves as the largest airport in Finland and the primary airline hub for the Helsinki metropolitan area.
 Companies headquartered in Vantaa comprise Finnair, Finavia, R-kioski, Tikkurila Oyj, Veikkaus, and Metsähallitus.
 Additionally, Vantaa is home to Heureka, a science center.

 Vantaa is a bilingual municipality with Finnish and Swedish as its official languages.
 The population consists of Finnish speakers, Swedish speakers (the lowest percentage out of any bilingual municipality in Finland), and speakers of other languages, which is well above the national average.
-According to the 2025 disturbance index used by the Finnish Police, Vantaa is currently the most dangerous city in Finland, and Myyrmäki its most dangerous district.
+According to the 2025 disturbance index used by the Finnish Police, Vantaa is currently the most unsafe city in Finland.